parse-community/docs/_includes/ios/objects.md

 ## Updating Objects

 Updating an object is simple.
 Just set some new data on it and call one of the save methods.
-Assuming you have saved the object and have the `objectId`, you can retrieve the `%{ParseObject}` using a `%{ParseQuery}` and update its data:
+Assuming you have saved the object and have the `objectId`, you can retrieve the `PFObject` using a `PFQuery` and update its data:

 ```objc
 PFQuery *query = [PFQuery queryWithClassName:@"GameScore"];